ortus-docs/coldbox-docs/intro/adding-a-model.md

 coldbox create handler name="contacts" actions="index"
 ```

-This will create the `handler/contacts.cfc` handler, the `views/contacts/index.cfm` view and the accompanying integration test `tests/specs/integration/contactsTest.cfc`.
-Let's open the handler and a new `property` that will have a reference to our model.
+This will create the `handler/contacts.cfc` handler with an `index()` action, the `views/contacts/index.cfm` view and the accompanying integration test `tests/specs/integration/contactsTest.cfc`.
+Let's open the handler and add a new `property` that will have a reference to our model.

 ```js
 component{